filakhtov/gentoo-use-docs/net-misc/openssh.md

 It is recommended to keep this flag enabled.

-### sctp
-Apply SCTP (Stream Control Transmission Protocol) patches to a source code before compiling it.
-Pass the `--with-sctp` option to the configure script.
-Provide support for an SCTP protocol for the client and the server.

-It is safe to disable this flag as it is only ever necessary for systems that are using SCTP.

 ### security-key
-This flag can not be enabled together with the `X509` flag.
 Pass the `--with-security-key-builtin` option to the configure script.
 Enable support for FIDO/U2F protocol to allow to configure a hardware security key when authenticating via SSH on a remote server.
 After a user logs into a server by using their regular credentials, they'll be required to present a FIDO/U2F-based security key (USB, Bluetooth, NFC, etc) as a second proof-of-identity.

 This flag can be safely disabled, however is very useful for security-conscious users.